 Fannie Mae Home Purchase Sentiment Index (HPSI) – This composite index tracks consumers’ housing-related attitudes, intentions and perceptions using six questions from the Fannie Mae National Home Survey.
 The survey is a nationally representative telephone survey polling 1,000 consumers a month about owning and renting a home, home and rental price changes, the economy, household finances and overall consumer confidence.
 Respondents are asked more than 100 questions, six of which are distilled into a single indicator – the Home Purchase Sentiment Index – designed to provide signals on future housing outcomes.

-Freddie Mac U.S. Mortgage Market Survey 30-Year Homeowner Commitment National Index – This index tracks the 30-year fixed-rate mortgages component of the Freddie Mac Primary Mortgage Market Survey (PMMS), which tracks the most-popular 30- and 15-year fixed-rate mortgages, and 5-1 hybrid amortizing adjustable-rate mortgage products among a mix of lender types.
+Freddie Mac U.S. Mortgage Market Survey 30-Year Homeowner Commitment National Index – This index tracks the 30-year fixed-rate mortgages component of the Freddie Mac Primary Mortgage Market Survey (PMMS), which tracks the most-popular 30- and 15-year fixed-rate mortgages among a mix of lender types.

 Freightos Baltic Index (FBX) – This oceanic freight index, produced by Freightos and the Baltic Exchange, tracks market rates for 40-foot containers in eight regions: China/East Asia, North America West Coast, North America East Coast, Europe, North Europe, South America East Coast, South America West Coast and Mediterranean.

-FTSE Milano Indice di Borsa (FTSE MIB) – This benchmark index for the Borsa Italian, the Italian stock exchange, comprises the 40-most traded stock classes on the exchange.
+FTSE Milano Indice di Borsa (FTSE MIB) – This benchmark index for the Borsa Italian, the Italian stock exchange, comprises the 40 largest and most-liquid stocks on the exchange.

 FTSE 100 Index – This index tracks the 100 companies with the highest market capitalization on the London Stock Exchange.